-'The Kloppenburg clan' from Huissen - A short summary in English.
+'The Kloppenburg clan from Huissen' - A short summary!

 " I speculate, or rather fantasize,